LiberTEM/LiberTEM/docs/source/install.rst

 ============

 .. note::
-    LiberTEM is currently working with Python 3.6 and Python 3.7.
-Support for Python 3.8 depends on a more current release of Dask.distributed we are not compatible with yet.
-See also :issue:`452`, :pr:`482`.
+    LiberTEM can currently be used on Python 3.6, 3.7 and 3.8.
+Support for Python 3.9 is not finished yet, as some of our dependencies are not ready yet.

 .. note::
     Distinguish between installing a released version and installing the latest